-'Given the fact that a cryptoasset has no physical presence and exists as a record in a network of computers It best manifests itself through the exercise of control over it.'[9]
+'Given the fact that a cryptoasset has no physical presence and exists as a record in a network of computers ....
+It best manifests itself through the exercise of control over it.'[9]

 Between a choice of the identifying the situs as the domicile or residence of the person who controls the private key linked to the cryptoasset, the court preferred residence as being the 'better indicator of where the control is being exercised.'[10]
 Seemingly drawing from the position in relation to debts, one of the reasons for preferring residence was that this was where the controller can be sued.[11]
 The court was also concerned that there may be difficulties in identifying domicile.[12]
-On the facts, the controller was one of the Singapore incorporated companies set up by the claimant and the claimant was in turn the sole shareholder of that company.
-Both the company and claimant were resident in Singapore and thus gateway (p) was satisfied.
+On the facts, the controller was one of the Singapore incorporated companies set up by the claimant and the claimant were resident in Singapore and thus gateway (i) was satisfied.